Introduction

 start/end location The first/last location where the vehicle departs/arrives, such as a depot or garage

 start/end time Start/end times can be used for for shifts, breaks, departure time, and the plan part for specifying the tasks times.
-The times in the solution results are always returned in UTC.

-location The latitude and longitude of an address in WGS84 format
+location The latitude and longitude of an address in WGS84 format.

 re-optimization If you’ve already created a schedule using the API and begun executing it, but then new changes arise—such as new orders coming in or some orders being cancelled—you can update the status of your jobs and the current location of your vehicles.
 The API will then re-optimize the schedule to account for these changes.